sebastiaomesquita/mcp-obsidian/README.md

 ## ⚙️ Configuration

 ### Obsidian REST API key

+There are two ways to pass the Obsidian API key to the server:

 1. **Server config (recommended)** – pass it via the `env` field in your Claude (or other client) MCP-server declaration: